-The scope of this TOE covers the entire product as sold to users that is equipped with the FCU which provides Fax Function to the MFP.
-The FCU is provided as an optional product, and the developer installs it on the MFP in the user's environment.
+The scope of this TOE covers the entire product as sold to users that is equipped with the FCU that provides Fax Function to the MFP.
+For some models, the FCU is provided as an optional product, and the developer installs it on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.